cuuminh10/kaviar/packages/apollo-security-bundle/DOCUMENTATION.md

 ## Purpose

-This is used to detect the `userId` based on the authentication token (`bluelibs-token`) and inject it inside the GraphQL's context so you have access to it in your resolvers giving you the ability to perform authorization.
+This is used to detect the `userId` based on the authentication token (`kaviar-token`) and inject it inside the GraphQL's context so you have access to it in your resolvers giving you the ability to perform authorization.
 On top of that it offers a seamless integration with `Passport` which gives you the ability to benefit of over 500+ authentication strategies.

 This package features: